xiesongpeng/csharp-examination/test1/readme.md

 # Task 2

-Our hiring division runs a product called TalentHunt, which seeks to match jobs to candidates.
+Our hiring division runs a product called HRM, which seeks to match jobs to candidates.
 Assume that this matching is conducted once daily, and at each run, there are N jobs and N candidates respectively, where N > 1.

-Based on the job details, for every job, TalentHunt would rank all the candidates at every run from the most relevant to the least.
-Symmetrically, based on the candidate profiles, for every candidate, TalentHunt would rank all the jobs at every run from the most relevant to the least.
+Based on the job details, for every job, HRM would rank all the candidates at every run from the most relevant to the least.
+Symmetrically, based on the candidate profiles, for every candidate, HRM would rank all the jobs at every run from the most relevant to the least.

 If N = 3, the ranking would look something like this. j<sub>i</sub> denotes a job, and c<sub>i</sub> denotes a candidate.